 Favorite quote from the author:

-Throughout your life, you’ve been told that all you have to do to be happy is follow the right path.
+All you have to do to be happy is follow the right path, right?
 School, work, family, and you’ve got it made.
-Why, then, do you feel so miserable and even empty all the time even after accomplishing these things?
+Why, then, do we sometimes still feel miserable even after accomplishing these things?

-Most people have a hard time connecting with and understanding their own emotions once they become adults.
-This makes life really difficult because those ups and downs are what make life worth living.
+Most people have a hard time connecting with their own emotions once they become adults.
+But those ups and downs are supposed to make life worth living!

 The key to solving these problems lies in your childhood.
-And although you might see it nostalgically as a time of freedom and play, there are a lot of un-confronted demons there that explain why you feel empty.
+You might see it nostalgically as a time of freedom and play, but there are a lot of unconfronted demons there as well.
+These explain why you feel empty.

-Here are 3 lessons Miller teaches to help you understand your childhood trauma:
+Here are 3 lessons to help you understand your childhood trauma: